 For consideration, please send the following with your name clearly on each item.
 If you are submitting as a team, you will need to submit the resume/bio for each member of the team.

-· Letter of interest, not to exceed two pages.
-Please state your reasons for being interested in this project, why you believe your work would be appropriate for this site and whether you could meet the goals of the project within the proposed budget.
+- Letter of interest, not to exceed one page.
+Please describe your reasons for being interested in this project, why you believe your work would be appropriate for this site and whether you could meet the goals and the timeline of the project within the proposed budget.

-· We will notify you by e-mail when we have received your materials and found everything in order.
+- We will notify you by e-mail when we have received your materials and found everything in order.
 If you do not receive notice within 2 weeks of submitting, please email us at email@example.com.
-Note “Dreiser project” in the subject heading.
+Note “ISU-CHHS project” in the subject heading.

-Send all materials to: firstname.lastname@example.org (Please note “Dreiser sculpture” in subject heading.) or send to Art Spaces, Inc., 669 Ohio Street, Terre Haute, IN 47807.
+Send all materials to: firstname.lastname@example.org (Please note “ISU-CHHS” in subject heading.) or send to Art Spaces, Inc., 669 Ohio Street, Terre Haute, IN 47807.